Exact DG-categories and fully faithful triangulated inclusion functors: Introduction

 Similarly, to any DG\+category $\bA$ one can assign a graded category $\cH(\bA)$ and a preadditive category $\sH^0(\bA)$.
 The objects of $\cH(\bA)$ are the same as the objects of $\bA$, and the morphisms are defined by the rule that $\Hom_{\cH(\bA)}^*(X,Y)=H^*\Hom_\bA^\bu(X,Y)$ is the graded group of cohomology of the complex $\Hom_\bA^\bu(X,Y)$.
 The preadditive category $\sH^0(\bA)$ is defined as $\sH^0(\bA)=(\cH(\bA))^0$, so $\Hom_{\sH^0(\bA)}(X,Y)= H^0\Hom_\bA^\bu(X,Y)$.

+By a \emph{direct sum} of a finite set of objects in a DG\+category $\bA$ we mean their direct sum in the preadditive category $\sZ^0(\bA)$.
+So an object $Z\in\bA$ is a direct sum of two objects $X$, $Y\in\bA$ if closed morphisms of degree zero $\iota_X\:X\rarrow Z$, \ $\pi_X\:Z\rarrow X$, \ $\iota_Y\:Y\rarrow Z$, and $\pi_Y\:Z\rarrow Y$ are given, satisfying the usual equations for morphisms defining a direct sum (biproduct) of two objects in an additive category.
+This is a \emph{stronger} condition than the object $Z$ being a direct sum of $X$ and $Y$ in the homotopy category $\sH^0(\sA)$, in that the equations need to be satisfied in $\bA$ and not only in~$\sH^0(\bA)$.
+The object $Z$ being a direct sum of $X$ and $Y$ in $\bA$ is also a \emph{stronger} condition than $Z$ being a direct sum of $X$ and $Y$ in $\bA^0$, in that the structure morphisms $\iota_X$, $\pi_X$, $\iota_Y$, and~$\pi_Y$ need to be closed.

-A DG\+category $\bA$ is said to be \emph{additive} if the preadditive category $\sZ^0(\bA)$ is additive.
+A DG\+category $\bA$ is said to be \emph{additive} if the preadditive category $\sZ^0(\bA)$ is additive, i.~e., if finite direct sums exist in~$\bA$.
 In this case, the preadditive categories $\bA^0$ and $\sH^0(\bA)$ are additive as well.
 An additive DG\+category $\bA$ is said to be \emph{idempotent-complete} if the additive category $\sZ^0(\bA)$ is idempotent-complete.

 Let $X$ be an object of a DG\+category~$\bA$.
 An element $a\in\Hom^1_\bA(X,X)$ is said to be a \emph{Maurer--Cartan cochain} (or to \emph{satisfy the Maurer--Cartan equation}) if $d(a)+a^2=0$ in $\Hom^2_\bA(X,X)$.
 An object $Y\in\bA$ is called the \emph{twist} of $X$ by a Maurer--Cartan cochain $a\in\Hom^1_\bA(X,X)$ (denoted $Y=X(a))$ if morphisms $f\in\Hom^0_\bA(X,Y)$ and $g\in\Hom^0_\bA(Y,X)$ are given such that $fg=\id_Y$, \ $gf=\id_X$, and $d(f)=fa$.
 Then one has $d(g)=-ag$, hence $X=Y(-fag)$.